chessapig/chessapig.github.io/_posts/crafts/2024-09-14-paper-strips.md

   - image: wheel
     title: "Paper wheel"
     caption: |
-      Successful paper torus, woven out of many circles.
-This one is not topopolgically regular.
+      My first successful paper torus, woven out of many circles.
+This one is not topologically regular.
 The blank spaces on the inside and outside of the wheel are 4-sided, while on the front and back they are only 2 sided.
 Also, the paper doesn't conform to the surface of the torus like one might want.
-Still, its nice and quite studry.
-This is the prototype for the PVC construction of the skeleton of my Halloween costume, the [horuse](/fun/Mathoween)
+Still, its nice and quite sturdy.
+This is the prototype for the PVC construction of the skeleton of my Halloween costume, the [horuse](/fun/Mathoween#slide=horuse)
 ---